perrywmellis/pymks/doc/_build/html/_sources/rst/elasticity_2D_Multiphase.txt

 Predict of the Strain Field for a Random Microstructure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's now use our instance of the ``MKSRegressionModel`` class with
+Let's now use our instance of the ``MKSLocalizationModel`` class with
 calibrated influence coefficients to compute the strain field for a
 random two phase microstructure and compare it with the results from a
 finite element simulation.